catececcato/ComplexSystems/README.md

 ## [Entry 3 - Recurrence Quantification Analysis](Portfolio%20Entries%20(pdf)/)
 This entry explores Recurrence Quantification analysis for EEG data over different epochs.

-The following methods are explored
+The following methods are explored:
 - RQA of the average over channels, for each epoch
 - CRQA of the average channels for 4 pairs of epochs
 - mdCRQA of all the channels for 4 pairs of epochs